 Butyl rubber also has excellent resistance to alkalis and acids and is good for electrical insulation.
 It has a temperature range of -49°F to + 302°F. Butyl Rubber has a very low resilience, which makes it ideal for vibration damping and shock absorption applications, but offers only a moderate resistance to abrasion and compression.
 All butyl sheet rubber products can be supplied with Pressure Sensitive Adhesives.

-COHRlastic® is a line of high performance silicone materials from Saint Gobain.
+Norseal® is a line of high performance silicone materials from Saint Gobain.
 Their unique chemical structure gives them a high temperature stability and general inertness.
-SRP can custom fabricate COHRlastic® materials to our customer’s exact specifications for the perfect gaskets, seals, pads, and other products.
-COHRlastic® materials are perfect for applications requiring gasketing, cushioning, sealing, insulating, and vibration dampening.
+SRP can custom fabricate Norseal® materials to our customer’s exact specifications for the perfect gaskets, seals, pads, and other products.
+Norseal® materials are perfect for applications requiring gasketing, cushioning, sealing, insulating, and vibration dampening.

 SBR is a copolymer of styrene and butadiene and has properties similar to Natural Rubber.
 It has good abrasion resistance, excellent impact strength, very good resilience and a high tensile strength.
 The temperature range of SBR is -40˚F to 180˚F. SBR can be compounded for use as lining rubber, conveyor belt covers and other extremely demanding applications.
 SBR is not suited for use with oils, fuels, solvents or hydraulic fluids as opposed to other sheet rubber materials.